 The Thurston County Public Health and Social Services Department's Water Quality Program conducts three types of monitoring on some of the local lakes.

-- Long-term Trends: The program monitors for long-term trends and overall water quality once a month from May through October at Black Lake, Deep Lake, Hicks Lake, Lake Lawrence, Long Lake, Offut Lake, Pattison Lake, Lake St. Clair, Summit Lake, and Ward Lake.
-The water quality reports are posted on the county’s Water Monitoring Reports webpage.
+- Long-term Trends: The program monitors for long-term trends in the availability of nutrients that cause algae blooms and overall water quality once a month from May through October at Black Lake, , Hicks Lake, Lake Lawrence, Long Lake, Offut Lake, Pattison Lake, Lake St. Clair, Summit Lake, and Clear Lake.
+The water quality reports are posted on the county's Water Monitoring Reports webpage.